 CRE2 Beyond Boundaries

-Beginning this fall, 2020, CRE2 will be inviting faculty across disciplines and schools to work with us to design two signature undergraduate courses related to race and/or ethnicity—a first-year Beyond Boundaries course and an upper-level Beyond Boundaries seminar course.
+CRE2 will soon be inviting faculty across disciplines and schools to work with us to design two signature undergraduate courses related to race and/or ethnicity—a first-year Beyond Boundaries course and an upper-level Beyond Boundaries seminar course.
 We will provide small stipends to faculty members who collaborate with CRE2 to design and propose these courses, with a plan to inaugurate them in academic year 2021-2022.

 Research Methods Courses